Michał Kamiński: Holocaust

 In February 2018, the Polish Prime Minister Mateusz Morawiecki stated that "there were Jewish perpetrators" of the Holocaust, "not only German perpetrators."
 Kamiński said he hopes Morawiecki "is being stupid and not ruthless."
 Prime Minister Morawiecki also paid respect to the Holy Cross Mountains Brigade, a right-wing Polish militia that, according to some historians, collaborated with Nazi Germany.
 Kamiński told The Jerusalem Post that the Holy Cross Mountains Brigade is "the only possible part of Polish resistance who actively collaborated with Germans...and he is visiting their graves and I cannot understand it."

 In March 2019, the low-circulation right-wing weekly Tylko Polska ran a headline "How to spot a Jew" on its front page alongside a picture of Jan Gross.
 When he saw the newspaper being sold in the Sejm, Kamiński said that it was an "absolute scandal" that "filthy texts, as if taken from Nazi newspapers" were sold at the parliament.

+In November 2024, following the Lithuanian parliamentary election, Kamiński criticized the decision of the Lithuanian Social Democratic Party to invite the nationalist Dawn of Nemunas party to join the ruling coalition.
+The founder of the latter party, Remigijus Žemaitaitis, is known for his antisemitic statements.
+In a Facebook post, Kamiński wrote that "in days when in Europe we again see pogroms, when Russia openly supports the enemies of Israel, there can be no place for antisemitism".